 \subsubsection{Approach 2: Create a new dataset using scraped data}

 When an appropriate existing dataset does not exist, an alternative is to create a new dataset using data scraped from the web or from other sources.
 This approach is more time consuming than reusing an existing dataset, and can be more or less expensive.
-As with existing datasets, new datasets created using scraped data can only be used to conduct forward-looking evaluations.
-However, provided the data sources are selected carefully, scraping data can make it easier to ensure sufficient representation of the groups of interest.
+Provided the data sources are selected carefully, scraping data can make it easier to ensure sufficient data about the groups of interest.
 For example, when creating the PPB dataset, the researchers who conducted the Gender Shades study opted to scrape images from the parliamentary websites of six different countries, which were chosen because their parliaments were roughly balanced in terms of gender.
-To ensure sufficient representation of both darker and lighter skin tones, three of the countries (Rwanda, Senegal, and South Africa) are in Africa, while the other three (Iceland, Finland, and Sweden) are in Europe.
-This process resulted in a dataset that is roughly balanced by skin tone, gender, and their intersections.
-Although some data sources may identify the groups of interest, many will not.
-As a result, creating a new dataset using data scraped from the web or from other data sources often requires labeling the data points so as to indicate group membership, again raising the~possibility of inaccuracies, as well as ethical questions.\looseness=-1
+To ensure sufficient data for both darker and lighter skin tones, three of the countries (Rwanda, Senegal, and South Africa) were in Africa, while the other three (Iceland, Finland, and Sweden) were in Europe.
+This process resulted in a dataset that is roughly balanced across intersectional groups based on skin tone and gender.
+We note that creating a new dataset using data scraped from the web or from other data sources often requires labeling the data points so as to indicate group membership, again raising the possibility of inaccuracies, as well as questions about the ethics of imposing labels on people.\looseness=-1

-Scraping data can sometimes make it easier to ensure sufficient representation of additional factors.
-For example, by scraping images from parliamentary websites, the researchers who conducted the Gender Shades study also ensured the values of some additional factors (i.e., lighting conditions and pose) were held reasonably constant; the values of these factors were not, however, labeled as such.
-Other additional factors, such as age, facial expression, facial hair, hairstyle, glasses, and image resolution, were not accounted for in any way, likely because the images were~not~labeled so as to indicate the values of these factors.\looseness=-1
+Scraping data can sometimes make it easier to ensure appropriate representation of additional factors, though most datasets created using scraped data will still not be capable of supporting confirmatory evaluations.
+For example, by scraping images from parliamentary websites, the researchers who conducted the Gender Shades study also ensured that the values of some additional factors (i.e., lighting conditions and pose) were held reasonably constant; the images were not, however, labeled so as to indicate the values of these factors.
+Other additional factors, such as age, facial expression, facial hair, hairstyle, glasses, and image resolution, were not accounted for in any way.\looseness=-1